fritids/wp-birthday-users/readme.txt

 As admin you can see an overview of all birthdays, with upcoming, passed and with some info about, how many registered birthdays, the oldest, youngest, average age.

+> #### Upgrade from 0.1.x to 0.1.3
+> If you upgrade to 0.1.3 please run the "rebuild birthdys"-script.
+This because of changes in storing files on the system.

 == Installation ==

 1. Download <a href="http://wordpress.org/extend/plugins/wp-birthday-users/">wp-birthday-users</a> to a directory on your web server.